 }

-We added the name, author and publish date fields in the books table structure.
+We added the name, author, and publish date fields in the book table structure.

 Migrating to Database